 Myth: “After a person has attempted suicide, they probably won’t try again.”

 Fact: People who have attempted suicide are very likely to try again.
 Approximately 80 percent of the people who die from suicide have made at least one previous attempt.

 Myth: “Once someone’s emotional state improves, their risk of suicide goes away.”

 Fact: The highest rate of suicide occurs within three months of an apparent improvement in a severely depressed state.
-An improvement in emotional state doesn’t mean a lessened risk.
+Improvement in an emotional state doesn’t mean a lessened risk.

 By educating ourselves about these myths and warning signs, we can better understand suicide and feel empowered to take action.
 Most importantly, we increase our chances to save a life.

-Jenny Harrison is Vice President, Crisis, Access, & Engagement, Centerstone
+Jenny Harrison is Vice President of Crisis, Access, & Engagement for Centerstone.

 If you are in crisis, please call our crisis line, call 911 or visit the nearest emergency room.

 If you're still having trouble and would like to reach out to someone about counseling or other Centerstone services, contact us.